LibreWeb/Documentation/content/how-tos/_index.md

 git push
 ```

-The last step is creating [creating a Merge Request](https://gitlab.melroy.org/libreweb/browser/-/merge_requests "External link") in GitLab.
+The last step is creating [creating a merge Request](https://gitlab.melroy.org/libreweb/docs-website/-/merge_requests "External link") in GitLab.
 Select your fork and branch as the source and select `libreweb/docs-website` with the `master` branch as target.

 {{% notice info %}}
 Instead of making your changes directly on your `master` branch, it's advised that you create small incremental changes via seperate branches.